jason-fox/fox.jason.passthrough.pandoc/README.md

 -   `twiki` ([TWiki markup](http://twiki.org/cgi-bin/view/TWiki/TextFormattingRules))
 -   `vimwiki` ([Vimwiki](https://vimwiki.github.io))

-This plug-in contains a LUA template which extends the output formats supported by **Pandoc** to include DITA.
+This plug-in contains a Lua template which extends the output formats supported by **Pandoc** to include DITA.
 The output consists of a single DITA topic for each input file added to the ditamap.

+Unlike the standard [Markdown Plug-in](https://github.com/jelovirt/org.lwdita), this plug-in does not fail if the `h1...h6` headers are incorrectly incremented.
+This is because the Lua template has been designed to calculate that headers are incrementing at most one level at a time - the downside of this is that the output maybe unexpected.

 Note that because pandoc’s intermediate representation of a document is less expressive than many of the formats it converts between, one should not expect perfect conversions between every format and every other.
 Pandoc attempts to